dratl/reddit-client/technical-design.md

 - Use .env to save API keys
 - Don't use createStore since it's deprecated.
 - Use the configureStore method from @reduxjs/toolkit
+- useHistory has been removed in react-router-dom v6; you should use useNavigate.

 ## Testing
 - Write unit tests for all components.